oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Initiative Strategy

 **Pilots:** Initiative is played half-blind, but still beholden to Strike Range.
 You want to play high, but not *too* high, because you want to beat your opponent, but not by too big of a margin.
+Losing the initiative means that you've effectively wasted a card, but there's a chance you'll get one back if Coach plays too high.
+Conversely, winning the initiative means that your card remains in the lead, but there's a chance you'll damage your Team's Harmony.
+And of course playing super low or super high means you won't be able to use those potentially-valuable cards later on in the battle.
+Decisions, decisions...

+**Coach:** Understand the strategy advised to the Pilots, and use that to mess with them.
+And if you're up for some wild times, just play a card at random and see what happens.

 ### Refusing the Challenge